JesperDramsch/phd-thesis/methods-theory/index.rst

 learning model makes them versatile and powerful tools that were leveraged in every subdiscipline of the Earth sciences.

-The State of ML on Geoscience
+The State of machine learning on Geoscience
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Overall, geoscience and especially geophysics has followed developments